adoptium/temurin-build/README.md

 This is typically used in conjunction with -F.

 --freetype-build-param <parameter>
-specify any special freetype build parameters (required for some OS's).
+specify any special freetype build parameters (required for some Operating Systems).

 --freetype-version <version>
 specify the version of freetype you are building.